 In cooperation with the Washington State Office of Financial Management’s Education Research and Data Center, Washington State University’s Child and Family Research Unit has completed an analysis of community, school, and individual student characteristics that predict differences in high school graduates transition to post-secondary education.
 A webinar presented by Dr. Christopher Blodgett reviews key findings that describe the experiences of 2016 high school graduates in Washington.
 Consistent with previous reports, school poverty is a significant predictor of post-secondary transitions, but the level of adversity reported by students and resulting adjustment challenges provide comparable impact.

-Every Child School Ready: Community, School, and Student Predictors of Kindergarten Readiness and Academic Progress
+Every Child School Ready- Community, School, and Student Predictors of Kindergarten Readiness and Academic Progress (2018)

-This report tests the value of using community risk and protective characteristics to understand differences in school readiness across Washington State communities.
-This report uses four years of data from the WaKIDS school readiness system developed in Washington and includes the initial school readiness results and subsequent early academic progress for a group of more than 150,000 students.
-Findings demonstrate that school readiness is highly predictive of later academic success which is in turn predictive of health and wellbeing and economic success.
-Several community characteristics within poor communities also can act as buffers to the collect impact of poverty.
-Findings confirm that understanding the scope of ACEs in a community provides an explanatory tool related to poverty but distinct in terms of its impact.
-Increasing ACEs in a community serves as an independent risk factor or in combination with poverty to accelerate social and academic risk including school readiness.
-While understanding individual differences remains an important strategy for understanding risk, the community characteristics of poverty and adversity history add value and provide another mechanism for considering the policies and investments needed to improve overall academic readiness and success in our communities.
+In cooperation with the Washington State Office of Financial Management’s Education Research and Data Center (ERDC), WSU CAFRU conducted an analysis of community, school, and individual student characteristics that influence both school readiness in children entering kindergarten as well as post-secondary educational success.
+This 2018 report analyzes community risk and protective characteristics to understand differences in school readiness across Washington State communities.
+Using four years of data from the WaKIDS school readiness system developed in Washington, it includes initial results and subsequent academic progress for a group of more than 150,000 students.
+The report findings demonstrate that school readiness is highly predictive of later academic success, which is in turn predictive of health, well-being, and economic success.
+Several community characteristics within poor communities can also buffer against the collective impacts of poverty.
+These findings confirm that understanding the scope of ACEs in a community provides an explanation related to poverty, but distinct in origins and impacts.
+While understanding a person’s individual differences remains an important strategy for understanding risk, the community characteristics of poverty and adversity can provide another mechanism for considering policies and investments appropriate to improving academic readiness and success in our communities.

 The Prevalence and Consequences of Intimate Partner Violence Intrusion in the Workplace